 The Company's classification of revenues in the condensed consolidated statements of income represents revenues from contracts with customers disaggregated by type of revenue.
-See Note 4 - Revenue for additional details regarding revenue types and the Company's policies regarding revenue recognition.
+See Note 5 - Revenue for additional details regarding revenue types and the Company's policies regarding revenue recognition.

-Translation of Foreign Currency and Foreign Currency Forward Contracts
+Translation of Foreign Currency and Foreign Exchange Derivative Contracts

 Revenues, expenses, assets and liabilities denominated in non-functional currencies are recorded in the appropriate functional currency for the legal entity at the rate of exchange prevailing at the transaction date.
 Monetary assets and liabilities that are denominated in non-functional currencies are then remeasured at the end of each reporting period at the exchange rate prevailing at the end of the reporting period.
 Foreign currency remeasurement gains or losses on monetary assets and liabilities in nonfunctional currencies are recognized in the condensed consolidated statements of income within general and administrative expenses.
-The realized and unrealized losses totaled \$0.4 million and \$0.3 million during the three months ended March 31, 2023 and 2022, respectively.
-Since the condensed consolidated financial statements are presented in U.S. dollars, the Company also translates all non-U.S. dollar functional currency revenue and expense amounts are translated into U.S. dollars monthly at the average exchange rate for the month.
+The realized and unrealized losses totaled \$1.2 million and \$0.4 million during the three months ended March 31, 2024 and 2023, respectively.
+Since the condensed consolidated financial statements are presented in U.S. dollars, the Company also translates all non-U.S. dollar functional currency revenues, expenses, assets and liabilities into U.S. dollars.
 All non-U.S. dollar functional currency assets and liabilities are translated at the rate prevailing at the end of the reporting period.
 Gains or losses on translation in the financial statements, when the functional currency is other than the U.S. dollar, are included as a component of other comprehensive income.